Jsparrow/jsparrow.github.io/docs/statistics/statistics.md

 sidebarDepth: 2
 ---

-# 50+ Open Source Projects
+# Open Source Projects

-For our testing we measured over 50 open source projects on GitHub.
+For our testing we measured open source projects on GitHub.

 The following statistics show results on those projects.
-The [jSparrow GitHub Beta version](https://github.com/apps/jsparrow-app) has been used to produce the results.
+The [jSparrow Eclipse Plugin](https://jsparrow.github.io/eclipse/getting-started.html) has been used to produce the results.

 <open-source-statistics />